 9. What do we need to travel internationally?

 Per the U.S. Department of State travel website, “On June 1, 2009, the U.S. government will implement the full requirements of the land and sea phase of WHTI.
 The proposed rules require most U.S. citizens entering the United States at sea or land ports of entry to have a passport, passport card, or WHTI-compliant document.”
 To learn more, please visit their website.
 For ease of travel, we recommend that each person obtains a passport.

 10. Do we need to get vaccinations if traveling to another country?

 Please check the CDC website or consult your doctor on their recommendations for travel to a foreign country.

 All participants must be at least 14 at the time of the mission trip.
 We recommend that all students have finished their freshman year in high school.

 12. Can individuals register for mission trips?

 A group must consist of at least 10 participants, chaperones included.
 We are unable to register individuals or groups smaller than 10 for mission trips.

-The exceptions to this is our Puerto Rico trip which allows for individual registrations (18 or older).
+The exception to this is our Belize trip, July 30-August 5, which allows for individual registrations (18 or older).